q3769/semver-maven-plugin/README.md

 mvn semver:increment-minor -Dsnapshot=true
 ```

 increments `1.2.3 into 1.3.0-SNAPSHOT`.
-Note that `snapshot` is just a convenience flag to set `SNAPSHOT` as the
+Note that `snapshot` is just a convenience flag to set the target pre-release
-pre-release label, which is compliant with the SemVer spec and works with all three types of normal version increment.
+label as `SNAPSHOT`; this works with all three types of normal version increment.
+To set pre-release label to other
+verbiage, see corresponding examples below.

 ```
 mvn semver:increment-patch